What insurance plans do you take?

 My standard session fee (50 minutes) is $270 to see me, and $175 to see one of the Associate Clinicians at GayTherapyLA.
 There are some circumstances where this fee is adjusted.
 If you need a very low fee, I can provide you with some referrals to low-cost counseling resources and programs in the community.

 What types of payment do you accept?

 Cash or check are always accepted, but I also ask to put a credit card on file for occasions where you might forget to bring cash or check, or to cover your fee if you have to cancel without giving 48 hours’ notice, or if you have a session via phone or via webcam.
-I use Stripe, the secured/encrypted software for processing credit card transactions, and I cover the fees to use this service myself, at no additional cost to you.
+I use SimplePractice, a secured/encrypted software for processing credit card transactions, and I cover the fees to use this service myself, at no additional cost to you.
 You can also use a card that is for pre-tax, flex Healthcare Savings Accounts.
-You can also use the PayPal or Venmo apps to pay for sessions on the date of your appointment.
+You can also use various smartphone apps to pay for sessions on the date of your appointment.
 I use SimplePractice as my practice management software in a “paperless office”.
 Both therapy and coaching services might be tax-deductible professional services; check with your tax accountant for your individual circumstances.